Galantamine (By mouth)

 How to Use This Medicine

-- It is best to take the extended-release capsule once daily with your morning meal.
-Take the tablet or the oral liquid with your morning and your evening meals.
+- It is best to take the capsule with your morning meal.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Tablet: Take the tablet with your morning and evening meals.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
 If you miss your dose for more than 3 days, call your doctor right away.
 You may need to go back to a lower dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how galantamine works.
 Tell your doctor if you are using any of the following:

 - Bethanechol, cimetidine, ketoconazole, paroxetine

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems, asthma, lung problems, or any stomach or bowel problems, such as a blockage, ulcers, or bleeding.
 Tell your doctor if you recently had stomach surgery.